-Mine production costs (including direct mining costs, milling costs and waste rock stripping costs associated with current production but excluding any impairment or the revaluation of inventory using the lower of cost and net realizable value as a result of any decreases in the commodity price) decreased by 13.6% when compared to Q1 2016 directly in line with the decrease in production and shipment volumes at Los Santos.
-Overall production costs continue to decline as the company focuses on its cost control initiatives and unit production costs (\$/MTU) are expected to return to more normalized levels towards the end of Q2 2017 when higher grades of ore are forecast to be processed.
-The Company also anticipates that the production costs at the Wolfram Camp Mine will decrease significantly once the operations are back on line, currently anticipated to be in calendar 2017.
+Mine production costs (including direct mining costs, milling costs and waste rock stripping costs associated with current production but excluding any impairment or the revaluation of inventory using the lower of cost and net realizable value because of any decreases in the commodity price) increased by 13.5%, or \$908 when compared to Q3 2016.
+This increase resulted from an increase of 7.8% in the tonnes of ore processed during Q3 2017 when compared to Q3 2016.
+The Company did not process any material at its Wolfram Camp mine during either Q3 2017 or Q3 2016.
+The Company anticipates that the production costs at the Wolfram Camp Mine will decrease significantly once the operations are back on line, currently anticipated to be in calendar 2017.
 The decision to restart the mining and milling process at the Wolfram Camp Mine will depend on a sustained improvement in the forecast price of APT.

 The Company carries out a quarterly revaluation of its ore and in-process ore and finished goods inventory as well as its stockpiles of long-term tailings inventory to ensure that the carrying is recorded at the lower of cost and net realizable value.
 Any adjustments to the carrying value of ore, in-process ore and finished goods inventory are included in costs of goods sold (mine production costs).
 Any adjustment to long-term tailings inventory is recognized as an impairment and the amount is expensed through the statement of operations.
-During Q4 2016 the Company incurred write-down of its long-term tailings inventory of \$1,650.
-The Company recognized a write-down of \$548 on its finished goods inventory at WCM when it was processed during Q1 2017.
-The change in inventory values and write downs have been recognized as an expense through mine operating costs in the statements of operations and comprehensive income (loss).
+Changes in inventory values and write downs are recognized as an expense through mine operating costs in the statements of operations and comprehensive income (loss).
 The Company anticipates that the impairment charges incurred on the write-down of the long-term tailings stockpile in prior periods will be reversed in future periods once Almonty finalizes the metallurgical testing it is carrying out.
 Almonty is highly confident that the tungsten recovery rate on the tailings will be in excess of 52%.
 The current impairment analysis assumes a 46% recovery.